JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 I did some digging in old *American Speech* and volumes of the *Publications of the American Dialect Society* to see when these labels were first used.
 The earliest instance I could find goes all the way back to <span class="sidenote-wide">Sumner Ives.
 1954.
 The Phonology of the Uncle Remus Stories. <i>Publication of the American Dialect Society</i> 22(1): 3–59.
 Available <a href = "https://doi.org/10.1215/-22-1-3">here</a>.</span>Sumner Ives' 1954 study called *The Phonology of the Uncle Remus Stories*, which was the 22nd volume in the *PADS* series.
 On page 6, the author states that the following words are to refer to English vowels: *beet*, *bit*, *bait*, *bet*, *bat*, *not*, *bought*, *boat*, *put*, *boot*, *but*, *curt*, *bite*, *bout*, *boy*, and *above*.
 This set is remarkably close to what some reseachers use today!

-<span class="sidenote-wide">Erik Thomas & Malcah Yeager-Dror, eds.
+<span class="sidenote-wide">Erik Thomas & Malcah Yaeger-Dror, eds.
 2009.
 African American English Speakers and Their Particpation in Local Sound Changes: A Comparative Study. <i>Publication of the American Dialect Society</i> 94.
 Available <a href = "https://read.dukeupress.edu/pads/issue/94/1">here</a>.</span>
-In contemporary sociolinguistics, I believe the <sc>b_t</sc> frame was popularized by Erik Thomas & Malcah Yeager-Dror's 2009 edited volume, *African American English Speakers and Their Particpation in Local Sound Changes: A Comparative Study*.
+In contemporary sociolinguistics, I believe the <sc>b_t</sc> frame was popularized by Erik Thomas & Malcah Yaeger-Dror's 2009 edited volume, *African American English Speakers and Their Particpation in Local Sound Changes: A Comparative Study*.
 In the introduction, starting on page 8 and spilling into page 9, they say that they

 > …found that it would be helpful to formulate a convention to unify the text and simplify the reader’s task; with that thought in mind, we have suggested that authors use neither a phonological /  / nor a variable ( ) presentation, both of which differ in conventions from author to author.
 We have chosen instead to refer to a given vowel class using keywords, following the principle behind Wells (1982).
 To further simplify, we turned to Ladefoged’s (2005) choice of keyword paradigm, which uses words that are as untrammeled by their consonantal environment as possible.
 To obtain these keywords, he chose an <sc>h_d</sc> frame, to have his speakers “say <sc>heed</sc> again.